Artwork, Studio Practice, and Creative Inquiry

-My work explores time, memory, and place through drawing, painting, and image transfer.
+This body of work explores time, memory, and place through drawing, painting, and image transfer.
 I construct layered surfaces that incorporate historical photographs, allowing fragments of the past to emerge, recede, and coexist within imagined landscapes.
-These Dreamscapes are built slowly, through accumulation, erasure, and revision, reflecting an interest in how personal and collective histories are carried forward.
+These works develop slowly through accumulation, erasure, and revision, reflecting my interest in how personal and collective histories are carried forward.

 Studio Practice

-I am interested in how landscapes—both natural and man-made—bear witness to human presence.
-Architecture, figures, and landscapes serve as carriers of stories, partly revealed and partly concealed, reflecting how memory is preserved and reshaped over time.
-Each piece evolves through slow, deliberate choices, where revision and restraint are as important as mark-making.
+I am particularly interested in how landscapes—both natural and constructed—bear witness to human presence.
+Architecture, figures, and terrain function as visual anchors, placed and adjusted to suggest stories that are only partially revealed.
+Each piece evolves through slow, considered choices, where restraint is as important as mark-making.

-This process reflects a belief that meaning is built through attention, care, and sustained engagement.
-The studio remains a place of disciplined exploration—where the past informs the present, and materials guide the work forward.
+This approach reflects a belief that meaning is built through attention, care, and sustained engagement.
+The studio remains a place of disciplined exploration—where materials guide the work forward and time remains an active presence.

 • The White House, Washington, D.C.